-Companies active in both M&A and public procurement will face a challenge regarding compliance because of the different de minimis thresholds of €45 million and €4 million for those two activities.
+Companies active in both M&A and public procurement face a challenge regarding compliance because of the different de minimis thresholds of €45 million and €4 million for those two activities.

-Furthermore, while the exceptions of certain FFCs from the heaviest reporting obligations in both Form FS-CO and Form FS-PP (particularly regarding the provision of goods and services on market terms) will mean that the amount of information to notify is significantly lower than envisaged by the draft IR issued in February 2023, it is still the case that all FFCs (even those that are exempted from disclosure) still count towards the €50 million and €4 million over three years FFC thresholds, which determines if an FSR filing for an M&A transaction or for a public tender is necessary in the first place.
+Furthermore, while the exceptions of certain FFCs from the heaviest reporting obligations in both Form FS-CO and Form FS-PP (particularly regarding the provision of goods and services on market terms) mean that the amount of information to notify is significantly lower than envisaged by the draft IR issued in February 2023, it is still the case that all FFCs (even those that are exempted from disclosure) still count towards the €50 million and €4 million over three years FFC thresholds, which determines if an FSR filing for an M&A transaction or for a public tender is necessary in the first place.

 2. General Tool for Investigating All Other Market Situations

-From 12 July 2023, the EC has the mandate to conduct ex officio investigations into all potentially distortive foreign subsidies and its ex officio powers are extensive.
+The EC has the mandate to conduct ex officio investigations into all potentially distortive foreign subsidies and its ex officio powers are extensive.
 They permit the EC to investigate support granted by third countries to companies up to 10 years before the start of the investigation (but not more than five years prior to the application of the FSR).